ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/mirrorshell/intercept.md

 the mirrorshell port, and forwards all traffic to the real device.
 The admin has no indication that the session is being observed or that commands can be injected.

+---

+**To be continued...**

+The Logfile Inc. assessment is not over.
+More chapters are in development — covering additional techniques and scenarios encountered during the engagement.

+In the meantime, the [Audit Guide](https://docs.ssh-mitm.at/user_guide/index.html) covers every technique shown here in depth, including configuration options, plugin customization, and how to apply them in real authorized engagements.